jschulman/jayschulman.com/content/100days/nfts/NFT-28. NFT Scams and How to Avoid Them-2024-09-06.md

 tags: NFTs, Scams, Blockchain, Digital Assets, Security
 ---

-# 🎯 NFT Scams: Protecting Your Digital Assets in the Wild West of Blockchain 🌵

-Hey there, my fellow blockchain trailblazers! 🚀 It's your trusted guide, [Your Name], back with another deep dive into the exhilarating world of NFTs.
-In my 20 years of navigating the information security landscape, I've seen my fair share of scams and pitfalls.
 Today, I want to share some hard-earned wisdom on how to protect your digital assets from the crypto cowboys out there. 🤠

 ## 🔍 The Anatomy of an NFT Scam